cake-dev/AlgorithmProjects/LabTwo/src/readme.txt

 Run time estimate:

 When doubling n when T is constant, the run time increases by a factor of ~4.
 This is consistent with the theoretical run time growth rate of O(n^2).
-This can be confirmed by taking the log log of the run time, and then taking the slope of the line.
+This can be confirmed by taking the log log of the run time and scaling factor (n), and then taking the slope of the line.
 The slope rounds to 2 (2.0285), which is consistent with the theoretical run time growth rate of O(n^2).

 When doubling T when n is constant, the run time increases by a factor of ~2.
 This is consistent with the theoretical run time growth rate of O(T).
-This can be confirmed by taking the log log of the run time, and then taking the slope of the line.
+This can be confirmed by taking the log log of the run time and scaling factor (T), and then taking the slope of the line.
 The slope rounds to 1 (0.7518), which is consistent with the theoretical run time growth rate of O(T).

 So, the empirical run time growth rate is O(n^2.0285 * T^0.7518) = O(n^2 * T^1).
 This is consistent with the theoretical run time growth rate of O(n^2 * T).